Valeanu-Victor/Spring-Boot-Angular-Ecommerce-demo-app/README.md

 ***Open cmd in UI folder and type command "npm install" and than "ng serve" , after that open browser and go to "http://localhost:4200"***<br>
 ***Open secured-app folder with your IDE and run main class (SecuredAppApplication)***

-You can only sell an item if you create a "seller" user !!!
+If you want to check out the database go to "http://localhost:8080/h2-console" with username "sa" and empty password You can only sell an item if you create a "seller" user !!!

 ***To be fixed:***